 Everyone around an addict knows he or she needs help, but often the addict can't see it.
-Many die exactly that way.
-Our goal is to try to provide the family with as much information as possible relating to the intervention process.
+What action you take to help him or her may be a matter of life or death.
+Just the fact that you are searching for answers is the first step in the right direction.
+Our goal is to provide you with as much information as possible so you can get them the help they need.

 Very often, an addicted person will know deep inside that he or she needs help but be unable to break the cycle long enough to receive the needed help.
 An example that is very common is when an addict encounters some major problem (e.g. they get arrested, kicked out of house, lose job etc.) and at that point is completely willing to discuss the addiction with loved ones.
-Unfortunately, if this opportunity is not quickly siezed, the drug cravings and overwhelming environment will force the individual back into using drugs and it will be some length of time before he/she will encounter forces that again yield cooperation towards rehabilitation efforts.
+Unfortunately, if this opportunity is not quickly siezed, the drug cravings and overwhelming environment will force the individual back into using drugs and it will be some length of time before he/she will encounter forces that will prompt them to cooperate.

-The addict has things in his or her past or present that seem like devastating events and that have something to do with drugs.
-One example is a person that has lost his best friends due to his addiction.
+The addict has things in his or her past or present that seem like devastating events and that have something to do with their drug use.
+One example is a person who has lost his best friends due to his addiction.
 Another example is a person losing his wife and child over drug abuse.
 A family member can look at an addict's life and see hundreds of reasons why he/she should quit using but unfortunately these reasons are not REAL to the addict.
-There are, however, problems the addict encounters that are real or significant in the addict's life, which he/she sees as reasons to quit using drugs.
+There are, however, problems the addict encounters that are real or significant in the addict's life, which he or she sees as reasons to quit using drugs.
 These are important to identify because they can be used during the intervention to remind the addict why he or she must seek help.

 The addict doesn't necessarily have the same reality about their addiction that non-addicts might.
 For instance, he or she may have semi-serious health problems, no friends and no job or income but feel like they are 'doing okay'.
 Many addicts have actually overdosed on drugs coming very close to death and are right back using drugs the very next day.
 This may appear crazy but in fact is only part of the pain for the addict.